President Trump Says His Impeachment Inquiry Hearing Is Like a ‘Prizefight’

 In boxing’s cut-throat world of deals, and smokescreens, the real estate mogul Trump excelled, even teaching seasoned promoters a thing or two, some of his crass practices still remembered today by those in the industry.

-President Trump Attended a Mixed Martial Arts Match in New York City Earlier This Month
+President Donald Trump Attended a Mixed Martial Arts Match in New York City Earlier This Month

 On Nov.
 2, President Donald Trump attended an MMA match at Madison Square Garden in New York City.
 His visit came just after he announced that he was changing his permanent address from New York to Florida.
 He was met at the match with a mix of boos and cheers, according to several media reports.